 Hi guys!
 Welcome to my blog.
-Today I’m going to be chatting about my top 10 galleries/museums to visit in Paris!
-I’ve been to Paris quite a few times and am a great lover of art and and so am excited to share my top culture experiences with you!
+Today I’m going to be chatting about my top 6 galleries in Paris!
+I’ve been to Paris quite a few times and am a great lover of art and and so am excited to share my top cultural experiences with you!

 If you’d like to see my whole Paris itinerary from February you can check out my post here.